MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

         if: ${{ steps.vars.outputs.outdated != '' }}
         uses: peter-evans/create-pull-request@v3
     ```

+TODO

+- Avoid capturing output because that probably loses colors.
+Rather use `-e 2` error mode and check status. `if ncu -e 2; then ...`

 See [Package versions][] cheatsheet for more info on tools for upgrading.